-• The big differences between the algorithms' performance highlight the importance of thorough empirical studies.
+- The big differences between the algorithms' performance highlight the importance of thorough empirical studies.
 Instead of comparing a new algorithm against trivial heuristics, as has been often done in the literature, a comparison with real competitors is much more meaningful.
-An open competition for VM placement algorithms would further foster the development of high-quality algorithms.

-- Simplifying assumptions made by algorithm designers, such as homogeneity of PMs or ignorance of PMs' power consumption characteristics degrade algorithm performance in realistic settings.
-In particular, the heterogeneity of PMs in terms of capacity and power efficiency need to be taken into account when designing a VM placement algorithm. - Which algorithm is the most suitable for a given data center depends on several factors.
-But again, the capabilities of the PMs in the data center play a key role they seem to be even more important than the VMs' typical load patterns.
+An open competition for VM placement algorithms would further foster the development of high-quality algorithms. - Simplifying assumptions made by algorithm designers, such as homogeneity of PMs or ignorance of PMs' power consumption characteristics degrade algorithm performance in realistic settings.
+In particular, the heterogeneity of PMs in terms of capacity and power efficiency need to be taken into account when designing a VM placement algorithm. - Which algorithm is the most suitable for a given data center depends on both the available hardware capabilities and the characteristics of the requested VMs.
+In particular, our findings show that the capabilities of the PMs in the data center play a key role they seem to be even more important than the VMs' typical load patterns.
 Existing research (both algorithm design and evaluation) mostly focused on workload characteristics, but our results reveal that PM characteristics are at least as important, so that more research effort will be needed here.